+Table 12.
+Effect of I/O load on ARCHER.
+4 files.

 At core counts below 96, the data trends are reasonably similar and we see that bandwidth is on average divided equally between writers.
 E.g. the aggregate bandwidth of two benchio instances, each with 24 writers putting data to independent files, is roughly equivalent to the bandwidth of a single instance with 48 writers.
 However, as number of writers increase, there is a definite trend that multiple files give better performance than a single file.
 This is particularly apparent in the 768 writers case where a single file sees approximately 5800 MiB/s while four files achieves near 14000 MiB/s, more than a factor of two difference.
 In further work, investigations into using varying numbers of files, from the current findings on a single shared file to the extreme case of a single file per process, could be done to further explore the results seen here.

+Cirrus Performance

+The Cirrus service also makes use of a Lustre-based file system for its storage but differs from ARCHER in its implementation and defaults.
+Default Lustre settings are:

+Stripe size: 1 MiB

+Number of stripes: 1

+A comparison of the default “unstriped” setting and maximum “-1” striping for MPI-IO, HDF5 and NetCDF is given below in Figure 15.

+Figure 15.
+All backends bandwidth on Cirrus in single/unstriped and fully/”-1” striped configurations